We are open!

 If you are one of those struggling to manage your musculoskeletal condition, we are here to help.
 We are offering:

-Normal consultations – if you need to see a physio in person, we can arrange this when you call or email us.
-There are a number of instances when a face to face consultation may be indicated such as:
+Normal consultations – if you need to see a physio in person, we will need to arrange a brief telephone call to discuss you injury or condition.
+There are a number of instances when a face to face consultation is specifically indicated which we can discuss during our call.

 The advice is for clinicians to use PPE so your physiotherapy session will be conducted with your physio wearing a face-mask, gloves and apron for your protection – we will all have to get used to that aspect of life for now!
 Due to the gradual increase in demand for our services, this week we will be opening the practice at the following times: